 Advance threat protection

-Advanced data security is a unified package for advanced SQL security capabilities.
-It includes functionality for discovering and classifying sensitive data, managing your database vulnerabilities, and detecting anomalous activities that might indicate a threat to your database.
+Microsoft Defender for SQL is a unified package for advanced SQL security capabilities.
+It includes functionality for managing your database vulnerabilities, and detecting anomalous activities that might indicate a threat to your database.
 It provides a single location for enabling and managing these capabilities.